 To be effective, bylaws should have the following characteristics:

-Bylaws do not need to include every matter of policy (see below).
+Bylaws do not need to include every matter of policy.
 Because bylaws are generally amended only through congregational meetings, boards can create operating guidelines and policies that stand apart from the bylaws to govern day-to-day matters.
 These guidelines and policies can be changed more easily as situations warrant, thereby eliminating a cumbersome journey through bylaw amendment.

 Also, bylaws should cover several important philosophical and theological

-- Who can be a member, and what rights and responsibilities do members have?
+Who can be a member, and what rights and responsibilities do members have?
 How can a member be removed?